frankhjung/article-git-pipelines/README.md

 dashboard.

-#### Addendum
+#### Update

 Since I first wrote this review GitHub announced the support of pipeline automation called [GitHub Actions](https://github.com/features/actions/).
-I've registered to the Beta program and hopefully will have some new information to post here shortly.
+I've registered to the beta program and hopefully will have some new information to post here shortly.